gekatateam/neptunus/plugins/inputs/dynamic_grpc/README.md

 # Dynamic gRPC Input Plugin

-The `dynamic_grpc` input can read server stream as a client or receive unary calls/client streams as a server.
+The `dynamic_grpc` (or just `grpc`) input can read server stream as a client or receive unary calls/client streams as a server.
 Each received message will be decoded using [protomap](https://github.com/gekatateam/protomap) to exactly one event, which routing key is a full name of procedure.

 ## Configuration
 ```toml